qeeg/cpp-io/README.md

 #include <io>
 #include <iostream>

-static_assert(CHAR_BIT == 8)
+// Do not compile on systems with non-8-bit bytes. static_assert(CHAR_BIT == 8)

 int main()
 {
 	std::uint32_t value = 42;

-	// Create a specific binary format
+	// Create a specific binary format.
-	std::io::format f{std::endian::big};
+	// Here we want our data in the stream to be in big endian byte order. std::io::format f{std::endian::big};

-	// Create a stream with our format std::io::output_memory_stream s{f};
+	// Create a stream with our format. std::io::output_memory_stream s{f};

-	// Write the value to the stream std::io::write(s, value);
+	// Write the value to the stream.

-	// Get reference to the buffer of the stream const auto& buffer = s.get_buffer();
+	// This will perform endianness conversion on non-big-endian systems. std::io::write(s, value);

-	// Print the buffer
+	const auto& buffer = s.get_buffer();

 	for (auto byte : buffer)
 	{
 		std::cout << std::to_integer<int>(byte) << ' ';